The Company: My 24 Hour Income

 - Advertising is not the best quality overall in my opinion

-- There are still risk/ sustainablity issues given the underlying model
+- There is still a high level of risk given the underlying business model

 - I'm not a huge fan of the marketing methods being shown to grow you downline